 Day 43: AFRICAN WILD FORESTS Liberia – Guinea Conakry

 Early morning departure for a day of driving to the northern part of Liberia and to the greatest forest region of Guinea Conakry.
-Crossed the border, we will continue through larges rubber plantation (hevea) to reach Nzerekore and Macenta in a hilly and luxuriant landscape.
-After dinner we leave the hotel to join a village and participate to a spectacular event: the masks will leave the forest and dance at the light of a large fire….
+Crossed the border, we will continue through large rubber plantation (hevea) to reach Nzerekore and Macenta in a hilly and luxuriant landscape.
+After dinner we leave the hotel to join a village and participate in a spectacular event: the masks will leave the forest and dance at the light of a large fire.

 Day 44: BIRD MEN, TOMA MASKS & LIANA BRIDGE Guinea Conakry

-Day 45: PRIMATES Guinea Conakry – Ivory Coast
+Day 45 AND 46: REMOTE BORDERS & DAN MASKS Guinea Conakry – Ivory Coast

 The small town of Man, surrounded by 18 green mountains is the capital of the We, Dan and Guéré ethnic groups, known for their masks, considered among the masterpieces of African art.